Configuring Account Health

 Define What Adoption Really Means

 Only select features that truly drive retention.
 Assigning High priority to non-critical features will cause their activity fluctuations to have outsized impact on Usage scores.
-Be intentional.
+Be intentional about what you mark as required and at what priority level.

 Use Lifecycle Stages to Avoid False Signals